dmoradigaravand/TransPred_ML/README.md

 ## ModelGB_InputSNP_CVs.csv
 - Results from predictions on cross validations from the gradient boosted regressor model and the SNP input.

+## ModelLasso_InputPangenome_CVs.csv
+- Results from predictions on cross validations from the lasso model and the pangenome input.

 ## PanGenomeInput.csv.zip
 - The pangenome predictor file fed into the predictor models.